 Sometimes the quickest way to change the world is to accept how incredible it already is.

-So, when I write, when I coach others, and when I live, I want to focus more on the still, subtle, essential awesomeness that is already there… without me having to try to do anything about it.
+So, when I write, and when I live, I want to focus more on the still, subtle, essential awesomeness that is already there… without me having to try to do anything about it.

 I think I’m much happier that way.
 It takes a lot of the pressure off of being game-changing, epic, and remarkable all the time.
 Most importantly, it allows those things to unfold in a way that is much more joyful.